bitlabstudio/django-docker-aws/README.md

 * The deploy script will then pull this before CI builds the image so that CI can copy it to the container image.
+* You will also need to add the secret bucket name to your CI environment variables as `BUCKET_NAME`
+* Push your code and watch it deploy

 ## Issues